ImmoweltGroup/flow-mono-cli/docs/cli/create-symlinks.md

 # `flow-mono create-symlinks [flowconfig-path]`

 Ever had errors like `Required module not found` for dependencies which where located in the root `node_modules` of your mono-repo?
-Ever wanted to maintain a fallback or even singleton `.flowconfig` in your mono-repo?
+Ever wanted to maintain a fallback or even a singleton `.flowconfig` in your mono-repo?
 This command is your new best friend!

 #### Features